wamp-proto/wamp-proto/spec/README.md

 FIXME: The *Callee* can detect the invocation of that same call on multiple registrations via `INVOCATION.CALL.Request`, which will be identical.

 Since each *Callees* registrations "stands on it's own", there is no *set semantics* implied by pattern-based registrations.
 E.g. a *Callee* cannot register to a broad pattern, and then unregister from a subset of that broad pattern to form a more complex registration.
 Each registration is separate.

+If an endpoint was registered with a pattern-based matching policy, a *Dealer* MUST supply the original `CALL.Procedure` as provided by the *Caller* in `INVOCATION.Details.procedure` to the *Callee*.

 ### Caller Identification